Total Solar Eclipse 2026

 Reykjanes

-On the Reykjanes peninsula, traffic management will be implemented on the following roads:
+Traffic management measures will be implemented on the following roads in Reykjanes:

-These measures are intended to manage increased traffic in the area, as a large number of visitors are expected to travel there to observe the eclipse.
+These measures are intended to manage increased traffic in the area, as a large number of visitors are expected to travel there to observe the total solar eclipse.

 Snæfellsnes